doublescoop/Interactive-Lab-Hub/Lab 3/README.md

 - Pi is now disguised as a Boo 👻.
 Player can initiate the interaction by waving at it.
 - Pi and the player learns about each other's name and hobby first.
 Through this process, player learns to speak closer to the microphone to make sure Boo understands him/her.
 - Pi suggests to play a game to guess what its drawings are.
 It verablyl explains the rules and asks the player to join.
 - Player sees the drawing on the screen and guess out loud.
-Pi let the player know with sound and light if they're correct and keep a record of their score.
+Pi let the player know if they're correct and keep a record of their score.
+When the player understand it's drawing, Pi's heart warms up with green light.
 - After six rounds, Pi announces the score and terminate the interaction.

 *Include videos or screencaptures of both the system and the controller.*